CMCD1996/Portfolio/goals.md

 key: "abc"
 ---

 This pages details my professional, academic and personal goals.

+Disclaimer: These are subject to change as I build my career.

 ## Career/Job Requirements

+Prior experience led me to be most satisfied when the following requirements are met.

 * Great personal and professional development opportunities
+* Supportive and collaborative working environments
+* High degrees of autonomy and an expectation to perform
 * A combination of technical and commercial practices/applications
 * A combination of finance, business and technology
-* Very challenging work with the option to tackle complex problems
+* Very challenging work with the optionality to tackle ambiguous, complex problems
-* Work with subject matter experts/very intelligent people
+* Work with subject matter experts

+## Short-term career (2-5 year timeline)

+## Graduate education

+### Graduate degrees of interest

+### Schools of interest

+### Academic scholarships

+## Long-term career

-## Undergraduate Requirements
+## Professional qualifications

 :------------------------------------------------:|:-----------------------------------------------------------------------------:
 ![Engineering Science 1](/assets/images/Code.jpeg)| This is a comment to accompany the image.
 Lets test how Lets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test howLets test how